Spondylosis or degenerative arthritis is the most common cause of spinal stenosis, resulting from compression of the spinal cord by disc de...

-In general, nonoperative interventions are preferred in the absence of progressive or debilitating neurologic symptoms:
+In general, nonoperative interventions are first line in the absence of progressive or debilitating neurologic symptoms:

-No limitations to activity; patients may be as active as tolerated.
-Exercise should be encouraged.
+No specific limitations to activity; patients may be as active as tolerated.

 M48.00 Spinal stenosis, site unspecified